-France's Holland starts official visit to Iraq
+Iraq: Suicide bombing kills at least 22 in Baghdad

-BAGHDAD (AP) — French President Francois Hollande has arrived in Iraq amid a fierce fight against the Islamic State group.
+BAGHDAD (AP) — A suicide bomber blew up his explosives-laden vehicle Monday in a bustling market area in Baghdad, killing at least 22 people, Iraqi officials said, hours after the arrival of French President Francois Hollande to the country and amid a fierce fight against the Islamic State group.

-During his one-day visit which started on Monday, Hollande is scheduled to meet with Iraqi President Fuad Masum and Prime Minister Haider al-Abadi in the capital, Baghdad.
-Later, he’ll travel to the country’s self-governing northern Kurdish region to meet French troops and local officials.
+The bomber driving a pickup truck attacked an outdoor fruit and vegetable market, day laborers and a police checkpoint in Baghdad’s eastern Sadr City district, a police officer said.
+Up to 35 other people were wounded in that attack, he said, adding that the death toll was expected to rise.

-The visit comes as Iraqi troops, backed by the U.S.-led coalition, are fighting IS in a massive operation to retake the northern city of Mosul.
+Two medical officials confirmed the casualty figures.
+All officials spoke on condition of anonymity as they were not authorized to release information.

 Most Read Stories